New version of jMRUI 5.2 is available.

 - Noise can be simulated even without signal (it is defined by its effective value, not as percentage of the signal amplitude).

 - The simulated signal can have parameter alpha and beta both set to 0 (for the simulation of a constant signal).

 - Graphs of spectra/signals and quantification results can be stored in vector graphics formats (Print/Export, button Save to HTML); Windows Metafile, SVG and other formats are saved together with HTML.

 - Zoomed spectra/signals can be scrolled together with the frequency/time axis (by dragging the spectrum with mouse and SHIFT key pressed), hidden parts are brought to display without changing the zoom.

 - The precision of the cursor position display in ppm/Hz can be set in Options (define the number of decimal digits), display of either the nearest sample or an interpolated value can be selected.

 - The automated FID/ECHO identification, based on signal maximum position, can be switched off (in Options).

 - CSI of non-square spatial matrix size can be loaded.

 - Further small improvements and bugs fixed.

 © 2015 – 2016, MRUI Consortium.
-All rights reserved by MRUI Consortium except for texts and images already copyrighted by third parties (e.g. journal publishers) and used here according to their licensing terms or under the fair use provision.
+All rights reserved by MRUI Consortium except for texts and images already copyrighted by third parties (e.g. journal publishers) and used here according to their licensing terms and/or under the fair use provision.